International Centre for Sustainable Development (IZNE)

 Memberships

-- International Life Cycle Initiative
+- UNEP Life Cycle Initiative (Biogenic Carbon Project)

 - VID (Richtlinienausschuss VDI 4635 Power-to-X)